EoinGeo/Jaeira/People/Groups/Caduntian Legion/Caduntian Legion.md

 # Caduntian Pairing

-A Caduntian cannot adventure alone, and to see a lone caduntian is either a tragedy or a danger.
+A Caduntian cannot adventure alone, and to see a lone Caduntian is either a tragedy or a danger.